FIRST-Tech-Challenge/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/Robotics_10650_2024_2025_Code/TextFiles/manipulatorControllerButtonsList.md

 (Intake reach up) D-Pad_Up: Moves the intake mechanism forwards (back to the default position)

 (Intake reach down) D-Pad_Down: Moves the intake mechanism backwards (from the default position)

+Square: Puts the lift extender all the way back down and the lift pitch to approximately vertical